 Still, I can at least tell you that a strong ending has these elements:

 - A sense of resolution.
 It doesn’t have to be a happy resolution (unless you’re writing romance).
 You don’t even have to be clear about what will happen next in your protagonist’s life.
 In fact, you can write a stubborn, tragic protagonist who still resists the life changes that this story should have inspired them to make.
 But you do need to give the reader a sense that your protagonist has completed a transformation on the inside.

 - No loose ends.
 Resolve any subplots you introduced in the middle.

 - A scene, statement, or closing line that confirms what this whole story has been about.
 A great example of this is the ending of the movie Up where Carl and Russell sit on the curb, naming the colors of the cars driving by.
-This moment links back to earlier in the story, when Russell told Carl about his special memories of doing the same activity with his dad, saying, “The boring stuff is the stuff I remember most.”
-This is the theme of the movie—that the small things are the big adventure—and this lesson is Carl’s transformation.
-We know he’s learned it when we see him playing the car-color-naming game at the end.
+This moment links back to earlier in the story, where Russell told Carl about his special memories of doing the same activity with his dad, saying, “The boring stuff is the stuff I remember most.”
+This is, of course, the greater theme of the movie.
+Carl’s transformation comes from the understanding that life’s true adventures are the small moments we share with others.

 When in doubt, study the book and movie endings you still think about.
 What did the writer do to make those conclusions stick with you?